 Conclusions No objections have been raised with regards to noise and disturbance however, Policy BE1 requires this aspect to be assessed and on this point it is considered that there would be no undue noise and disturbance over and above that which might otherwise occur if the play equipment were not in situ.
-Whilst the concerns of overlooking are noted, the play equipment in its current location is not considered to give rise to any direct or unobstructed views of No.26a kitchen or living /bedroom.
-The positioning of the play equipment relatively close to the boundary with its screening is partially the reason for this and in this respect the property at No.22 is likely to be more open to views from the equipment.
+Whilst the concerns expressed are considered to be genuine in relation to the perception of being overlooked.
+The play equipment in its current location is not considered to give rise to any direct or unobstructed views of No.26a kitchen or living /bedroom.
+The positioning of the play equipment relatively close to the boundary with its screening is partially the reason for this, in this respect the property at No.22 is more vulnerable to overlooking.
 In the rearmost part of the garden at No.26a where there is a seating area and shed the wendy house is visually prominent structure.
-However, boundary screening in the form of trees / shrubs could be enhanced in this location and this would reduce any overlooking and visual impact.
+However, boundary screening in the form of trees / shrubs could be enhanced in this location and this would alleviate any overlooking and the perception thereof.
 The applicant has indicated a willingness to implement a scheme of boundary screening to this effect.
 On balance therefore, having viewed the structure from several vantage points including the neighbouring objectors property and garden, actual visibility into the garden and habitable rooms is limited to oblique views which are for the most part screened by boundary vegetation.
 It is therefore considered that the impact on the amenity of the neighbouring properties would not be so detrimental as to warrant retrospective refusal on this basis.
 Background papers referred to during production of this report comprise all correspondence on file ref.
-10/02985, excluding exempt information. as amended by documents received on 31.03.2011 RECOMMENDATION: PERMISSION Subject to the following conditions:
+10/02985, excluding exempt information.

+as amended by documents received on 31.03.2011

+RECOMMENDATION: PERMISSION

+Subject to the following conditions: